leandrocp/mdex/STREAMING_API.md

 ```

 LiveView may keep only the newest value when one batch has several updates for
 the same id.
-This is safe because the newest value replaces the same open
+This is safe because the newest value replaces the same keyed
 chunk.

 The source and MDEx state stay in the producer.
 The LiveView stream only sends